root-a/myframework/README.md

 - Particle - contains definitions of particle and particle system components
 - PoolParty - memory pool allocator
 - RigidBody - component encapsulating the rigidbody behaviour, integration, applying and reacting to impulses
+- RenderBuffer - class for creating and using render buffers
+- RenderElement - it's meant to be used in future as base class for render nodes
 - Texture - wrapper class encapsulating OpenGL functionality of textures
+- Script - simple class for loading/unloading/calling lua scripts
+- Shader - class for storing shader related data
+- ShaderBlock - library for handling of uniform and storage data with tools to map or add variables
 ## utils
 Useful utilities
 - CameraManager - manager for cameras, responsible for calculating and providing various combinations of M V P